We are building with living mycelium waste

 The mycelium pigeon tower is a constant process of one state moving into the next.
 After the mushroom harvest, the old mycelium bricks are used to build a tower, a tower aspiring to become soil, the soil bringing forth the corn, the corn eaten by resident pigeons that fertilize the soil with their droppings while corn foliage is turned into blocks of mycelium substrate to once again grow mushrooms.

-In the Autumn of 2020, we started experimenting with different shapes and methods to build this living cycle, and investigate material decomposition as part of the design process.
+In the Summer of 2020, we started experimenting with different shapes and methods to build this living cycle, and investigate material decomposition as part of the design process.
 Different towers will emerge at the Mediamatic Biotoop.
 You are invited to build with us and to discuss the process with Arne Hendriks at one of his talks.

 From Packaging to Beaver Skin